Avante Logixx Inc. Announces Financial Results For The Second Fiscal Quarter Ended September 30, 2022

 Second quarter year-over-year revenue growth from continuing operations of 11.2% and Recurring Monthly Revenues improved by 8.9%

 TORONTO, Nov.
-25, 2022 (GLOBE NEWSWIRE) -- Avante Logixx Inc. (TSX.V: XX) (OTC: ALXXF) (“Avante” or the “Company”) is pleased to announce its financial results for its second fiscal quarter ended September 30, 2022 (all amounts in Canadian dollars thousands, unless otherwise indicated).
+25, 2022 (GLOBE NEWSWIRE) -- Avante Logixx Inc. (TSX.V: XX) ALXXF ("Avante" or the "Company") is pleased to announce its financial results for its second fiscal quarter ended September 30, 2022 (all amounts in Canadian dollars thousands, unless otherwise indicated).

 SUMMARY FINANCIAL RESULTS FOR THE QUARTER ENDED SEPTEMBER 30, 2022: